Bea-coder/System_Monitor/README.md

-# System-Monitor

-Submitted code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-I completed the implementation of  the `System`, `Process`, and `Processor` classes, as well as functions within the `LinuxParser` namespace.
----
-## System Monitor
+# System Monitor
-System Monitor is a similar application of **htop** for linux OS where memory and cpu usages are displayed for all processes.
+System Monitor is an application similar to **htop** for linux OS where memory and cpu usages are displayed for all processes.

 ### Requirements: